imagingbook/imagingbook-maven-demo-project/README.md

 This repository provides Java source code supplementing the **[Digital Image Processing](https://imagingbook.com)** books by **W. Burger & M. J. Burge**.

 **How to use:**
 * Clone this repository.
-The resulting project should be complete and runnable as-is:
+The resulting project should be complete and runnable as-is (no build necessary):
   * Start **ImageJ** by double-clicking `ImageJ/ImageJ.exe` (Win) or launching `ij.jar` (Mac).
   * Run `Plugins` &#10140; `imagingbook_test` &#10140; `Check_Installation`.
   * Open a grayscale or color image.